c3c/OPL-goodies/README.md

 --
 OPL only has very basic javascript functionality e.g.
 - typeof checks can't have type coercion,
-- .prototype doesn't exist,
 - there's no RegExp, no array.push, ...

 For the moment the stringify'er can handle the basic datatypes in OPL.